 If you want good weather without it being too hot, March to May is a great time to visit Albania.
 During this part of the year, the cold of winter has ebbed away, while the heat of summer has not yet hit.

-The weather is lovely in the coastal areas, making it an ideal time to visit the beautiful Albanian riviera. while the weather is not as hot inland, it is still pleasant.
+The weather is lovely in the coastal areas, making it an ideal time to check out some of the best places to visit in Albania along the beautiful Albanian Riviera.
+While the weather is not as hot inland, it is still pleasant.

 A good place to visit during these months is Saranda on the coast.
 The weather and the stunning location make it an ideal beachside getaway.